 Foreign Securities Risk.
 Foreign securities are generally more volatile and less liquid than U.S. securities.
 Further, foreign securities may be subject to additional risks not associated with investments in U.S. securities.
 Differences in the economic and political environment, the amount of available public information, the amount of taxation, limitations on the use or transfer of Fund assets, the degree of market regulation, settlement practices, the potential for permanent or temporary termination of trading, and financial reporting, accounting and auditing standards, and, in the case of foreign currency-denominated securities, fluctuations in currency exchange rates, can have a significant effect on the value of a foreign security.
-More specifically, with respect to the impact of currency exchange rates on the value of foreign currency-denominated foreign securities, when the Fund executes securities transactions in a foreign currency and holds foreign securities, there is the risk of the value of the foreign currency increasing or decreasing against the value of the U.S. dollar.
-The value of an investment denominated in a foreign currency will decline in U.S. dollar terms if that currency weakens against the U.S. dollar.
+More specifically, with respect to the impact of currency exchange rates on the value of foreign currency-denominated foreign securities, when the Fund executes securities transactions in a foreign currency and holds foreign securities, there is the risk of the value of the foreign currency will decline in U.S. dollar terms if that currency weakens against the U.S. dollar.
 While the Fund is permitted to hedge currency risks, the Advisor does not anticipate doing so at this time.
 Additionally, certain countries may utilize formal or informal currency-exchange controls or "capital controls."
-Capital controls may impose restrictions on the Fund's ability to repatriate investments or income.
-Such capital controls can also have a significant effect on the value of the Fund's holdings.
+Capital controls may impose restrictions on the value of the value or informal currency-exchange controls or "capital controls."
+Capital controls may impose restrictions on the value of the foreign currency risks, the Advisor does not anticipate doing so at this time.
+Additionally, certain countries may utilize formal or informal currency-exchange controls or "capital controls."
+Capital controls may impose rest